-Konwn as the best whale watching place in the world, the small fishing town of Hermanus on Wlaker Bay, on Africa's souternmost chosres, is also the location of a excelent course. the Hermanus Golf Club offers the keen golfer 18 incredible holes of golf.
-Hermanus has become one of the most popular golf courses in the country - a definite 'must play' course.
-It is a private course, offering privacy to the members, yet accessibility to the public.
+Konwn as the best whale watching place in the world, the small fishing town of Hermanus on Walker Bay, Africa's souternmost shores, is also the location of a excellent course. the Hermanus Golf Club offers the keen golfer 18 incredible holes of golf.
+Hermanus has become one of the most popular golf courses in the country - a definite 'must play'.
+It is a private course, offering privacy to the members yet accessible to visitors.

 • Erinvale Estate Hotel & Spa

 Nestling under the majestic Helderberg Mountains, the Erinvale Estate Hotel & Golf Club is situated in verdant farmland on the outskirts of Somerset West in the Cape Winelands.
 The original Manor house and farm buildings have been carefully renovated to create a luxury country hotel offering opulent dining in the style of bygone era, award winning gardens overlooking the Gary Player Golf Course and an excellent fully equipped conference facility.
 Real Estate available.

 founded 1885 - Dr. Charles Molteny Murray (1905)